tytydraco/yessleep/out/For_nearly_a_decade_the_doctor_has_been_keeping_my_tumors.md

 Honestly, things have been going well.
 Remarkably, transcendently well.

 Quiet wellness is a goddamned curse, however.
 A harbinger portending changes to come.
-Lulls you into a false of security, only to rip the rug out from under your feet with sadistic glee.
+Lulls you into a false sense of security, only to rip the rug out from under your feet with sadistic glee.

 Yesterday, around midnight, I woke up to use the bathroom.